 Adjudications by mail in Oregon are a local option; some courts allow them and some do not.
 You have to submit the fine amount along with your written statement.
 Even within a county, the procedure may vary by court; for an example see the very brief Clackamas County instructions (scroll down to ”Option 4″).
 In other counties, the procedure may be more specific; see the Deschutes County instructions, which include downloadable forms to waive your right to a live hearing in court and submit your sworn testimony.
 CourtReference’s Guide to Oregon Courts – Self Help and Legal Research page has links to these and other courts’ instructions; look for links to traffic information.
 You can also look for individual courts’ forms on our Forms page.

 As in Oregon, availability of mail adjudication in Washington varies by court.
-Most Washington courts require in-person appearances in contested traffic cases, but many do; examples are found in Fife Municipal Court, Milton Municipal Court (for each, scroll down the page to “What is a contested hearing by mail?”), Lynnwood Municipal Court, Poulsbo Municipal Court, and Snohomish County District Court.
+Most Washington courts require in-person appearances in contested traffic cases, but many do not; examples are found in Fife Municipal Court, Milton Municipal Court (for each, scroll down the page to “What is a contested hearing by mail?”), Lynnwood Municipal Court, Poulsbo Municipal Court, and Snohomish County District Court.
 You don’t pay unless you lose, but there is no appeal of a hearing-by-mail in Washington.
 Washington courts that allow mail contests have their own forms, which can be found at CourtReference.